Sovereign-Fronts/.github/profile/README.md

 You can download the Sovereign Fronts client here:
 - Linux, Windows:
 - Android:
-- Visit the web version here
+- Visit the web version instead

 You can download the Server here:
 - Cinnamon: